Leicester 3-1 Liverpool: Alisson blunders again as Foxes score three goals in seven minutes to go second

 It would have been a marginal offside call for VAR Stuart Attwell, but Vardy was played onside moments later only for Alisson to save with his feet.

-Liverpool entered the second half having scored just once in the first half in their last eight league games but they continued to impose themselves with Trent Alexander-Arnold's 25-yard free-kick deflecting onto the woodwork.
+Liverpool have now scored just once in the first half in their last eight league games but they continued to impose themselves following the restart with Trent Alexander-Arnold's 25-yard free-kick deflecting onto the woodwork.

 Team news